galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 ## FuSoYa Flags

-- Idea: ScytheMarshall
+- Idea: ScytheMarshall (except `-fusoya:slowstart`, `-fusoya:unlearn`, `-fusoya:omnimage`)
 - Design/Programming: ScytheMarshall
-- Locations: fusoya_rando.py, fusoya_challenge.f4c
+- Locations: fusoya_rando.py, fusoya_challenge.f4c; some wacky f4c files where command menus change

 These flags are intended to change how FuSoYa's spell-learning works, with the goal of making the character more balanced and less of an instant exclusion from "competitive" flagsets.